 Check out those films about a single day and more in the list below.
 Then, be sure to make your voice heard and vote up for all the best movies that take place over 24 hours.

 Jaws in space?
 Ridley Scott's 1979 classic expertly blends science fiction with horror.
 A spaceship lands after receiving a distress call.
 One of the crew members, Kane (John Hurt), is attacked.
 He winds up unknowingly bringing an alien life form back on the ship with him, and, of course, all hell breaks loose.
 Alien could make this list for its shocking and iconic chestburster scene alone.
 However, Scott's Academy Award-winning movie is a tension-filled classic that still to this day leaves spectators breathless, its tension ratcheted up by the extremely compressed time frame of the film.

-#62 on The Greatest Movie Themessee more on Alien
+#13 on The Best '70s Moviessee more on Alien

 Quentin Tarantino's 1992 directorial debut, Reservoir Dogs, follows a group of career criminals, and one undercover cop, in the aftermath of a jewel heist gone terribly wrong.
 All the men are given pseudonyms (Mr. White, Mr. Pink, etc.) to protect their identity, as the structure of the story unfolds in a non-linear fashion, which gives the structure its inherent genius - the present tense action of the movie unfolds over the course of a few hours, but through flashback, the audience sees months in the lives of the characters.

 Tarantino immediately established what would become his trademark style, characters having long, seemingly meaningless discussions, during the first scene of the movie.
 What does Madonna's "Like a Virgin" really mean?
 Not many rookie filmmakers would be brazen enough to spend precious first-act minutes on a conversation that has absolutely nothing to do with the narrative of the movie.

 Also Rankedsee more on Reservoir Dogs